Engee documentation

 "stm32_mpu6050.h"

-Here: stm32_mpu6050.c is the C file generated by the code from the previous script cell.
-Let's change the extension of the new generated C file.
-To overwrite the file with the existing name, apply the attribute force = true.
-After that we will again display the contents of the folder with the code generation results.
+Here: stm32_mpu6050.c - the C file generated by the code from the previous script cell.
+Let's change the extension of the newly generated C file.
+To overwrite a file with an existing name, apply the attribute force = true.
+After that, we will display the contents of the folder with the results of code generation again.

 In [ ]: